Linda Farmer, Certified Zentangle Teacher

 Downloads

-Prompted by ideas from folks who are sharing their organizing systems on the Organize Your Patterns page, I decided to add this page of downloadable PDF templates to TanglePatterns.com.
+Prompted by ideas from folks who are sharing their organizing systems on the Organize Your Patterns page, I’ve added this page of free downloadable PDF templates to TanglePatterns.com for your use.

 Right-click the links to download the PDF.

-All templates have a place to write in the tangle pattern name, and to record the original creator of the steps for that pattern.
+All templates have a place to write in the tangle name and to record the name of the person who deconstructed the steps for that tangle.

 Blank Tangle Pattern Templates